bluepicnic/Advanced-Programming---Assignment-2/markdown.md

 All of em
 ### b.
 Phase 1 development: tasks, code review and changes (linked to 1d,1e).
 Phase 1 development consisted of wider helper functions that dealt with output, input and file parsing and implementing polymorphism.
 Considered how current code state would affect future development during review.

 Initial structure of many classes changed.
 Initially over-relied on pointers, but scaled their uses back to just the abstract player class.
 Which wasn't originally meant to remain an abstract class.

+Refactored during and after a development phase was complete
 ### c. ..repeated for each development phase.
 ### d.
 Phase n development: tasks, code review and changes (linked to 1d,1e).
 ### e.
 Ensuring quality through testing and resolving bugs (linked to 1a, 1b, 2a, 2b..2c).